DoStini/bills-software/README.md

 # Billing Software
+Please note this was a very begginner project with very little knowledge of programming.
-This project was made with java using javaFX framework.
+This project was made with java using java swing and java awt framework.
 It was used to help out a small institution in a summer fair, to calculate and print bills.

 ## Instalation